Dark-Guan/Ananas/README.md

 This program is written with Arduino Eclipse Plug-in ,So if you want to Run it with the Arduino IDE ,you should modify some details.

-Soon We will publish a version for Arduino IDE.
+In the folder 'Arduino IDE',there is a Arduino IDE version.